nashville-software-school/client-side-mastery/book-4-deshawns-dog-walking/chapters/BOOK_3_ASSESSMENT.md

 Your instruction team will provide a link for you to create your assessment repository.
 Once your repo is created, clone it to your machine.

-1. Make sure you are in your `workspace` directory
+1. Make sure you are in your `workspace` directory.
-1. `git clone {github repo SSH string}`
+1. `git clone {github repo SSH string}`.
-1. `cd` into the directory it creates
+1. `cd` into the directory it creates.
+1. Run `npm install` in the terminal and wait for the process to complete.
-1. `code .` to open the project code
+1. `code .` to open the project code.
-1. Use the `serve` command to start the web server
+1. Use the `serve` command to start the web server.
-1. Open the URL provided in Chrome
+1. Open the URL provided in Chrome.

 Make sure your Developer Tools are open at all times while working on this project.
 Use the messages provided in the Console to determine what code needs to be fixed or implemented, and use breakpoints in the Sources tab to step through your code as you debug.